Aliarshad746/API-test-with-React/README.md

 ## API-test-with-React
-In this we check CRUD functionality of reqres.in API with react
+In this we check CRUD functionality of reqres.in API with react.<br>
+This project also have a html email template in task 2 folder

 ### API used
 In this I used reqres.in API to create, read, update and delete a user.